monishkumarv/ChatterBox-old/README.md

 # ChatterBox
-A simple chatbox with a clean UI
+A simple chatbox with a clean UI created by me.